vblanco20-1/vulkan-guide/docs/extra-chapter/cvar_system.md

 }
 ```

 We are going to hardcode the array sizes for all the cvars.
 This is done to simplify the system.
-Generally you dont really have that many cvars, so its not really wasting much space.
+Generally you don't really have that many cvars, so it's not really wasting much space.
 1000 float and int cvars is bigger than what UnrealEngine uses, and Quake 3 only had a few dozens.

 One thing to note here is the `GetCVarArray` template trick.
 By doing this, we can allow a very significant code repetition when dealing with the different data arrays.
-We start by declaring the GetCVarArray template function, with a empty implementation that will error, in case its not implemented.
+We start by declaring the GetCVarArray template function, with a empty implementation that will error, in case it's not implemented.
 We then follow with 3 separated specializations of the GetCVarArray template.
 The end result of this is that we can then do this.

 ```cpp